JavierMonton/personal-website/website/blog/2021-10-10-big-data-types/index.md

 ### Modules
-As mentioned, the library has multiple modules, each one of them represents a different system with its own types.
+As mentioned, the library has multiple modules, each one of them representing a different system with its own types.
 Each module implements the conversion from and to `Generic`.

-For now, the modules are `core` (for Scala types and common code), `BigQuery`, `Cassandra`, `Circe` and `Spark`.
+For now, the modules are `core` (for Scala types and common code), `BigQuery`, `Cassandra`, `Circe`, and `Spark`.

-In order to use the library, only the modules that are needed should be imported.
-For example, if we want to convert from `Scala types` to `BigQuery` types, we only need to `BigQuery` module. (`Core` module is always included as dependency)
+To use the library, only the modules that are needed should be imported.
+For example, if we want to convert from `Scala types` to `BigQuery` types, we only need to `BigQuery` module. (`Core` module is always included as a dependency)
 If we want to convert from `Spark` to `BigQuery` we need to import both `Spark` and `BigQuery` modules.

 ### Generic type